 Starting with the second episode of the series, the kitchen was much more blue and gray.

 Free-spirited sister Freya is played by Jenna Dewan-Tatum, who’s married to Channing Tatum in real life.

 For some reason they never spend much time in this sunny eating area off the kitchen:

-Daniel DiTomasso gives us a great look at the kitchen set:
+Daniel DiTomasso gave us a great look at the kitchen set on ET:

 There are some other amazing sets on the show, like of the beautiful old two-story library that Ingrid works at and the Gardiner family mansion called Fairhaven.
 Wish I had time to feature them all.

 Starting with Season 2, they began shooting the sets more dramatically.